TwoRavens/TwoRavens/docs/Metadata/api_docs/type_guess_util.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Static method, check whether the input column is a time instance, return date format where possible, '?' if the format can not be determined, and None if it is not a time instance.

-This does a series of tests for each value in the series to verify the (currently predefined) threshold is met for good/bad matches, then returns the most common match (or None).
+This does a series of tests for each value in the series to verify the (currently predefined) threshold is met for good matches / size sample, then returns the most common match (or None).

 1. Sanitize value
 2. If value is an int between 1600 and 2100, is a year